bagustris/nlp-python/reference.md

 ## Glossary
 {:auto_ids}

-Bag-of-words
-: Modeling a text (such as a sentence or a document) which is represented as the bag (multiset) of its words, disregarding grammar and even word order but keeping multiplicity.
+Annotated Corpus
+: Corpora to which some information is attached (POS, word boundaries, etc)

 Arc
 : Connector of two nodes,represents a partial structure between them.
 Buffer of arcs to be added to the chart in future (stack)

+Bag-of-words
+: Modeling a text (such as a sentence or a document) which is represented as the bag (multiset) of its words, disregarding grammar and even word order but keeping multiplicity.

 Chart
 : Figure showing a process of parsing (nodes and arcs)